OpenSourceEconomics/respy/doc/source/specification.rst

 tau        smoothing window
-agents     number of agents to read from sample maxiter    maximum number of iterations for optimizer seed       random seed for approximation of choice probabilities optimizer  optimizer to use
+agents     number of agents to read from sample maxiter    maximum number of iterations for optimizer seed       random seed for choice probability approximation optimizer  optimizer to use
 =========  ==========================